 Pet the Dog: Though Otto performs morally questionable actions, he does have his moments where he acts as a hero should.

 Otto performs successful brain surgery with Cardiac on a girl who was brain-damaged by one of previous attempts to take over the world, having felt guilty and trying to atone for it.
 This was after he tried to take the helmet off of her for his own use while she was alive before Cardiac stopped him and explained the situation.
 In return, the girl gave Otto her personal doll and got a Spider-Man doll for herself.
-And then it's revealed he did this so he could get rid of Peter.

 Spirit Advisor: Subverted - Peter is technically still alive, but Otto has no idea that Peter's along for the ride and can't hear him when Peter talks to him; and the only influence Peter is able to exert over his body is stopping Otto from crossing lines he would never cross, until Massacre is killed.
 Then Peter gets a Disney Death, too.